 All of this together sold a beautiful lifestyle.
 It wasn’t just about the tech.
 It was about the opportunities that this tech offered and the connections that could be made using Apple products.
-And Apple really lent into this community-driven lifestyle aspect of their brand, with ideas and educational initiatives like Apple Field Trip and Apple Camp.
+And Apple really lent into this community-driven lifestyle aspect of their brand identity, with ideas and educational initiatives like Apple field trip and Apple Camp.

-Through all of this, Apple became part of a lifestyle and, around that lifestyle, a community grew.
-This brand community is without a doubt the saving grace of Apple and the driving force behind its massive, rapid growth and one of the best brand communities examples to add to our list.
+Through all of this, Apple became part of a lifestyle and, around that lifestyle, a community of loyal customers grew.
+This brand community is without a doubt the saving grace of Apple and the driving force behind its massive, rapid growth and one of the best examples of brand messaging to add to our list.

-The beauty of this brand community lies in its simplicity.
+The beauty of this brand community lies in its simplicity and brand message.
 It’s not offering its members anything out of the ordinary.
 And what’s on offer doesn’t cost Harley Davidson a lot of money.
-But it really harnesses the fact that Harley Davidson riders see their motorbikes as a lifestyle.
+But it really harnesses the fact that Harley Davidson’s target audience see their motorbikes as a lifestyle.

 Harley-Davidson lent into the rebellious, free, independent lifestyle that people naturally saw in their product.
 And it became the main thing that huge groups of in the US – and then the world – had in common.
 All Harley Davidson had to do was gather these people and bring them together into a closed community.
 Which is exactly what they did with HOG.